On the Dominance of Truth-Telling in Gradual Mechanisms: Characterizations

-Definition \ref{def:IPILL} resembles Li's (2017) obvious dominance from the perspective that both require the dominating strategy to deliver (weakly) better outcomes even when other agents are reacting differently against the dominating strategy and an alternative strategy.
-Note that the ILL in Figure \ref{figILL} is incentive-preserving.
+Definition \ref{def:IPILL} resembles Li's (2017) obvious dominance from the perspective that both require the dominant strategy to deliver (weakly) better outcomes even when other agents are choosing differently against the dominant strategy and an alternative strategy.\footnote{Indeed, if truth-telling is obviously dominant in a gradual mechanism, then all of its potential ILLs are incentive-preserving. \cite{Mackenzie2020} relies on a similar observation to provide a revelation principle for obviously dominant strategy implementation.} Note that the ILL in Figure \ref{figILL} is incentive-preserving.
 We prove the following proposition in Appendix \ref{proofsec3}.

-\begin{proposition} Suppose a GM $G^1$ can be transformed into another $G^2$ through an ILL.
-They implement the same SCF, and $G^2$ is IC if and only if $G^1$ is IC and the ILL is incentive-preserving. \end{proposition}
+\begin{proposition} Suppose a gradual mechanism $G^1$ can be transformed into another $G^2$ through an ILL.
+They implement the same SCF, and $G^2$ is incentive compatible if and only if $G^1$ is incentive compatible and the ILL is incentive-preserving. \end{proposition}